meffre-q/quentinmeffre.fr/_posts/2018-01-23-write_up_sec_it.md

 # Surroundings
 [SEC-IT](https://www.sec-it-solutions.fr/) is a French company which is specialized in Cyber-security and particulary in the penetration testing field.

-Last year (in 2017), they put online their own CTF challenges to test their futur employees.
-The challenges are focus on "Binary Exploitation".
-Currently, the web-site is already online [here](https://pwn.sec-it-solutions.fr/), if you want to test your skills and have fun.
+Since 2017, SEC-IT has set its own CTF challenges to evaluate the skills of job candidates.
+The website is available [here](https://pwn.sec-it-solutions.fr/), if you want to test your skills and have fun.

 ![Sec-IT CTF](/assets/media/sec_it_pwn.png)